 Please select the link below.

-Will school definitely be able to remain open for children who have been registered?
+Will school definitely be able to remain open?

 How will I know whether school is opening?

 You can assume that school will be open unless informed otherwise.
 If school has to close, we will text parents, and then publish the information on the front page of our website and Facebook.
 If you have changed your phone number during the holiday, please let us know the new number by contacting the office.